 Money market instruments serve primarily as "cover" for the Fund's derivatives positions, although the subadviser also at times may allocate assets to money market instruments in order to hedge against equity market risk.
 Money market instruments are high-quality short-term debt securities issued by governments and corporations.
 The Fund obtains exposure to U.S. Treasury bonds by purchasing futures contracts on U.S. Treasury bonds included in the Bloomberg Barclays Long Treasury Index.
 The Fund also may purchase options on U.S. Treasury bond futures contracts.
-The Fund may use Treasury bond futures and options to hedge against equity market risks.
+The Fund may use U.S. Treasury bond futures and options to hedge against equity market risks.
+It is possible, however, that the Fund could lose money on both its equity investments and its bond exposures at the same time.

 In determining what the subadviser believes to be the optimal allocation among equities, U.S. Treasury bonds and money market instruments, the subadviser uses estimates of future returns and volatility.
 When the subadviser believes that equity markets appear favorable, it uses leverage generated by futures and options to increase the Fund's equity exposure.
-When equity markets appear to be unfavorable, the subadviser reduces the Fund's equity exposure by allocating assets to Treasury bond index futures and/or money market instruments.
-By combining equity securities, futures on stock and bond indexes, call options and money market instruments in varying amounts, the subadviser may adjust the Fund's overall equity exposure within a range of 80%-150% of the Fund's net assets.
+When equity markets appear to be unfavorable, the subadviser reduces the Fund's equity exposure through the use of equity index futures and related options.
+It also may allocate assets to U.S. Treasury bond futures and related options and/or money market instruments.
+By combining equity securities, futures on stock indexes and U.S. Treasury bonds, call options and money market instruments in varying amounts, the subadviser may adjust the Fund's overall equity exposure within a range of 80%-150% of the Fund's net assets.
+"Equity exposure" for purposes of this range refers to exposure that may be broader than the definition of "equity securities" for purposes of the Fund's 80% policy, as described above.
 The subadviser regularly reviews the Fund's investments and will consider selling an investment when the subadviser believes such investment is no longer attractive as a result of price appreciation or a change in risk profile, or because other available investments are considered to be more attractive.

 The Fund is designed for investors seeking capital appreciation, and secondarily current income, by investing in a portfolio of equity and debt securities, and derivatives with investment characteristics similar to equity and debt securities, in order to achieve enhanced equity returns while maintaining a level of volatility risk that is similar to the Russell 1000° Value Index.
-Investors in the Fund should have a long-term perspective and be able to tolerate potentially sharp declines in value.
+The Fund may engage in active and frequent trading of portfolio securities.